lancedb/lancedb/docs/src/python/arrow.md

 db = lancedb.connect("data/sample-lancedb")
 ```

-Afterwards, we write a `Pandas DataFrame` to LanceDB directly.
+We can load a Pandas `DataFrame` to LanceDB directly.

 ```py
 import pandas as pd